Bernard Hesling: From murals to enamels

-Hesling painted numerous murals from 1950 until about 1957 in NSW, Victoria, SA and North Queensland (Emerald).
-His first mural was for Qantas' head office, Sydney, and he did more for their overseas offices.
+Hesling painted numerous murals from 1950 until about 1957 in New South Wales, Victoria, South Australia and North Queensland (Emerald).
+His first mural was for Qantas' head office, Sydney, and he did more for its overseas offices.
 Among his clients were Marcus Clark store, ES&A bank and Ambassador Restaurant.
-He said at the time that 1956 was the most successful year of his life, when he earned £5000 (average wage then £900) from painting murals in pub lounges that came into existence only when 'six o’clock swill’ was legislated out of existence by reform of hotel licensing hours.
+He said at the time that 1956 was the most successful year of his life, when he earned £5,000 (average wage then £900) from painting murals in pub lounges that came into existence only when 'six o’clock swill’ was legislated out of existence by reform of hotel licensing hours.
 That event had an enormous impact on his life, and the extra income financed his swimming pool and his much-loved MG Magnette car.

 He took up vitreous enamel painting in 1957 and later wrote 'In the beginning my main interest was in easel painting but, as this is hardly a job for a grown man, I turned to murals and big brush jobs; and then, as I often was asked to quote on exterior murals – and oil paint is no good for this – I read up on vitreous enamel and set about bringing this craft up to date.
 You’ve probably seen the stuff: tables, saucepans, jugs, kettles …and exterior murals with enamel’.
 Also, pubs complained that murals became worn and dirty; vitreous-enamel painting lasted indefinitely.

-In Art Ruined My Career in Crime he said that: a Sydney department store launched his enamels in 1957; in 1958, 1959 and 1961 he held at David Jones Art Gallery, Sydney, what were probably the world’s first exhibitions of large brush-painted enamelled panels; and that since 1957 he had produced over 4000 pieces – ashtrays, trays, tables, wall panels etc. He exhibited his work in Sydney, Melbourne, Canberra, Adelaide and Europe.
+In Art Ruined My Career in Crime he said that: a Sydney department store launched his enamels in 1957; in 1958, 1959 and 1961 he held at David Jones Art Gallery, Sydney, what were probably the world’s first exhibitions of large brush-painted enamelled panels; and that since 1957 he had produced over 4,000 pieces – ashtrays, trays, tables, wall panels etc. He exhibited his work in Sydney, Melbourne, Canberra, Adelaide and Europe.

 Bernard and wife Flo’ left their home, White House, The Redoubt, Castlecrag, Sydney, in 1962 and moved to 21 Travers Place, North Adelaide.
 He was attracted by the Adelaide Festival and easy access to facilities for firing his vitreous enamel paintings on steel plates.
 Bernard cultivated executives of the Adelaide-based Simpson home-appliance company, who let him bake his enamels with their fridges and stoves (he paid them off in pictures).
 This gave him the vital entry that no one else had.
 By the 1970s such white-goods were no longer made from enamelled metal, and this and his advancing age restricted his activities.